phun-ky/patsy/README.md

 * Commander
 * etc.. ( _Read full list in the package.json file under "dependencies"_ )

 All of the dependencies are installed automatically when you install patsy.
+If you do not have `grunt-cli` and `grunt-init` installed already, patsy will use the local symlinks in `node_modules/.bin`.

 ### Installation